 Despite the fact, that child marriage legislation complies with internationally accepted norms, author states, that situation is different in practice.
-Comprehensive research studying the causes, dimensions and consequences of child marriage has not been conducted in Georgia.
-The reasons for this may be long-term invisibility of this problem and also, lack of statistical data at a law enforcement is an indirect result of the research conducted on reproductive health and human rights conditions.
-Furthermore, data cannot be complete, because child marriage is not officially recorded - a person under the age 18 (16 before 2017) cannot officially register the marriage.
+Comprehensive research studying the causes, dimensions and consequences of child marriage has not been conducted in Georgia.100 The reasons for this may be long-term invisibility of this problem101 and also, lack of statistical data102.
+Limited amount of existing data regarding child marriage and law enforcement is an indirect result of the research conducted on reproductive health and human rights conditions.103 Furthermore, data cannot be complete, because child marriage is not officially recorded - a person under the age 18 (16 before 2017) cannot officially register the marriage.
 Still, available research provides with interesting information.

-In this sub-section, important positive developments of the legislation are encapsulated, major findings provided by Ombudsmen of Georgia (Public Defender's Office)104 in the last imprisonment for a term of seven to ten years.
+In this sub-section, important positive developments of the legislation are encapsulated, major findings provided by Ombudsmen of Georgia (Public Defender's Office)104 in the last